what can you give dogs and cats for pain?

 The answer is simple: nothing.
 No human over-the-counter medication is 100% safe for your pet.
 Our pets are not simply “small humans,” and we can’t just adjust the dose of medications for their smaller size.
 Pets, especially cats, can’t metabolize medications the way humans can, and giving over-the-counter nonsteroidal anti-inflammatories (NSAIDs) or acetaminophen can end with a pretty terrible result.

-The tolerance of NSAIDs like ibuprofen, naproxen and aspirin varies between species, and most of them have very narrow margins of safety.
+The tolerance of NSAIDs like ibuprofen, naproxen, and aspirin varies between species, and most of them have very narrow margins of safety.
 While some medications can be used safely in specific doses in dogs, the same medication will easily kill a cat.
 I don’t have to tell you the heartache that comes from watching a cat die because his owner administered Tylenol®.
 It’s unbelievably sad, and it happens more than you’d think.

-There was a time earlier in my veterinary career that I’d give the dosage for aspirin to an inquiring pet owner.
+There was a time earlier in my veterinary career that I’d give the dosage for aspirin to an inquiring pet owner for pain management.
 After all, if an animal is in pain and can’t come into the clinic, isn’t it my duty to make sure they’re looked after?
 Then I learned at a continuing education meeting that virtually 100% of dogs given aspirin develop microscopic ulcerations in their stomachs.
 There is truly no over-the-counter pain medication that I can recommend to owners and still feel like I’m doing the right thing.

 It’s not that NSAIDs are dangerous for pets.
 In fact, there are several veterinary NSAIDs that do work safely in pets, but when owners try to extrapolate this to medications meant for humans, they are courting disaster.
 That’s because in addition to killing pain, NSAIDs can also negatively affect blood flow to the kidneys, cause blood clotting issues and decrease the production of protective mucus that lines the gastrointestinal tract.